Meet ChatGoGlobal, the new AI-powered chatbot that has the answers to your global HR questions. Try it Now!

 Adoption Leave

-The leave for adopting mothers starts when she receives the child at home.
+The leave for adopting mothers starts when she receive the child at home.
 To claim the leave, the employee must notify her employer about her intention of adopting a child at least 30 days before taking the leave, assert her intention of returning to work after using the adoption leave, and provide evidence of the adoption procedure.
 Employees receive their full salary from the employer during the leave.

 Unpaid Leave